premAI-io/state-of-open-source-ai/index.md

 ## Table of Contents

-We've divided the open-source tooling, models, & MLOps landscape into the following chapters:
+We've divided the open-source tooling, models, & MLOps/LLMOps landscape into the following chapters:

 Chapter | Examples
 ---|---